Changissnz/selfinterest/README.md

 and assert with one another.
-The preferences in language, although ephemeral in speech and dependent on interpretation in writing, are a differentiator between peoples, and the utility of any language serves to differentiate the matters of the implicit in the what-is and to concentrate meaning into aims, and is also the most frequent tool used in deception, at least serving as the initial element in any deceptive chain of events.
+The preferences in language, although ephemeral in speech and dependent on interpretation in writing, are a differentiator between peoples, and the utility of any language serves to differentiate the matters of the implicit in the what-is and to concentrate meaning into aims of objective, and additionally is the most frequent tool used in deception, at least serving as the initial element in any deceptive chain of events.